davidmshore/InvestingEssentials/docs/professional-advisors.md

 Laura Adam's of the Money Girl Podcast provides a [financial advisor assessment questionnaire](https://lauradadams.com/freebies) to help guide investors with the right questions to ask when they begin meeting with potential advisors.
 ## Estate Planning
 Passing assets onto heirs is definitely something that investors with substantial net worth should seek professional advice on.
-Advisors mentioned above may be well educated on making sure your desired wishes are met and you will likely also need an attorney.
+Advisors mentioned above may be well educated on helping make sure your wishes are met, and the process will also require an attorney.
+A trusted financial advisor or CPA should be able to assist you in finding a reputable attorney in your area.
 Estate planning is generally billed at flat rates.
-A trusted financial advisor or CPA should be able to assist you in finding a reputable attorney in your area.